-- 3.7 These regeneration areas are shown in figure 2 and the progress of development for each is set out in this chapter. - 3.8 In addition to these strategic regeneration sites, a number of other allocations have been identified in the Local Plan (in policies LP9A-E) which make a key contribution to the regeneration of the Borough.
+- 3.6 The Regeneration Areas identified in Policy LP3 include major redevelopment proposals on sites in the following locations: - Gosport Waterfront and Gosport Town Centre (Policy LP4); - Daedalus (Policy LP5); - Haslar Peninsula (Policy LP6); and - Rowner (Policy LP7). - 3.7 In addition to these areas, the GBLP also allocates a Regeneration Area for Green Infrastructure to form the Alver Valley Country Park (Policy LP8). - 3.8 These regeneration areas are shown in Figure 2 and the progress of development for each is set out in this chapter. - 3.9 In addition to these strategic regeneration sites, a number of other allocations have been identified in the Local Plan (in policies LP9A-E) which makes a key contribution to the regeneration of the Borough.